 Open up this tip-in, and I could write the tiniest book ever written, for example.
 I could list dates that tell a story of when God was my strength and shield.
 Are you inspired yet?

-Grab my favorite inspirational tip-ins and get started!
+Grab my favorite Bible journaling tip ins and get started!

 Okay, I might be biased, but I love the tip-ins I created.